Origin

 In this article, we’ll explain the usage of the origin in two important processes in CluedIn:

-Merging records by codes
+Merging records by identifiers

 To understand the role of origin in merging, suppose you have an attribute that you can safely rely on to merge records across source systems.
 Let’s say this attribute is a SerialNumber

 that is used in your CRM, ERP, and Support systems.
 As the serial number is unique and cross-system, you can use it to merge together all golden records that have the same serial number.
-Of course, you can achieve this using our UI; however, there is a faster way to do this via merging by codes.
+Of course, you can achieve this using our UI; however, there is a faster way to do this via merging by identifiers.

 Let’s consider the example of three records, each coming from a different source system—CRM, ERP, and Support.
 For each data source, we select the Serial Number

-Source | Entity Type | Origin | Entity origin code |
+Source | Business domain | Origin | Primary identifier |

 ---|---|---|---|